F-100 FLAMEOUT!!

-In mid-1968 I was involved in an incident in my UH-1H Huey while flying Command & Control for "Rock Six", the Commander of Task Force Cleland.
+In mid-1968 I was involved in an incident in my UH-1H Huey Helicopter while flying Command & Control for "Rock Six", the Commander of Task Force Cleland during the Vietnam War.

-We had departed Phan Thiet and were flying to Bao Loc or Dalat.
+We had departed Phan Thiet on the coast and were flying to Bao Loc and Dalat in the central highlands.
 The Full-Colonel was the only passenger.
-Somewhere north of Phan Thiet we saw a F-100 Fighter break through the low overcast that day.
+Somewhere north of Phan Thiet we saw a F-100 Jet Fighter break through the low overcast clouds.
 Suddenly, the canopy blew off and the pilot ejected.
 The aircraft continued to dive and exploded on impact with the ground.
 What a beautiful sight as the napalm burned!
 Being the only aircraft in the vicinity, other than his wingman, we circled his parachute and followed him down.
-As we descended, we made radio contact with his wingman and told him that we would pick his lead up.
+As we descended, we made radio contact with his wingman and told him that we would pick his lead pilot up.

-After he landed and disconnected his parachute, we hovered over his position as low as we could without hitting the trees.
+After the pilot landed and disconnected his parachute, we hovered over his position as low as we could without hitting the trees.
 We could only get down to about 10 feet above the ground.
 We had no rope on board so I directed my crewchief, doorgunner, and the Colonel to fasten all the rear seat belts together.
-They then fastened one end to one of the cargo tie-down rings on the floor and lowered the rest to the pilot on the ground.
+They then fastened one end to one of the cargo tie-down rings on the floor of our helicopter and lowered the rest to the pilot on the ground.
 He was unable to grasp the end, so my crewchief climbed down the belts and fastened the end hook to the pilot's harness.
 I then lifted them both up and flew to a small open hilltop nearby and landed where we were able to get them on board the aircraft.
-We then flew to Phan Rang AFB and dropped the pilot off.
+We then flew to Phan Rang Air Force Base where the aircraft were stationed and dropped the pilot off.
 He thanked us and disappeared.
 We never knew his name, although I do remember that he was a Captain.
-Apparently he had a flameout and was unable to restart.
+Apparently his engine had a flameout and he was unable to restart it.

 Over the years I have forgotten the names of my co-pilot and gunner that day.
 I think I remember who my crew chief was, but am not sure.
 I had forgotten the Colonel's name, but his callsign "Rock Six" never went away.